publicdocs/uscode/assets/md/titles/usc15/us/usc/t15/ch55/schI/m__us_usc_t15_s2802.md

     (a) __General prohibition against termination or nonrenewal__

-    Except as provided in subsection (b) of this section and [section 2803 of this title][/us/usc/t15/s2803], no franchisor engaged in the sale, consignment, or distribution of motor fuel in commerce may—
+    Except as provided in subsection (b) and [section 2803 of this title][/us/usc/t15/s2803], no franchisor engaged in the sale, consignment, or distribution of motor fuel in commerce may—

         (1) terminate any franchise (entered into or renewed on or after June 19, 1978) prior to the conclusion of the term, or the expiration date, stated in the franchise; or